At The Bottom

 Driving rural back roads in the Waitomo region, we came across several well-worn former abodes.
 Interestingly to us, many a collapsing farmhouse had a companion tree somewhat alleviating its loneliness, presumably planted by its former occupants.

-We found this hive of broken creativity temporarily parked on the edge of a highway awaiting its inevitable and imminent collapse.
+We found this broken time capsule of creativity temporarily parked on the edge of a highway awaiting its inevitable and imminent collapse.
 A book on surrealist photography set the tone for the video edit.

 After hearing a rumor about a mysterious train tunnel in the South Island of New Zealand myself and DerelictNZ went out to investigate.
-Sadly our first attempt… Read more “Abandoned South Island tunnel”

 A couple of old chimneys tower over an abandoned glass factory near the village of Krushevo, in the municipality of Sevlievo, in Gabrovo Province, northern central Bulgaria.
 Gunner thanks his generous and kind hosts, Nicola Miller and Jonathan Taylor.

 Located in a sleepy town that has had its fair share of earthquakes lies this little aquarium on the wharf, abandoned and closed down due to earthquake damage.
 In operation, it seems the aquarium was well loved and although small was full of interactive activities for children who visited.

 Due to an injury this explore posed a little bit of a challenge to UC but thanks to fellow explorer DerelictNZ we were able to successfully explore this place and enjoy its wonder; such as an inflatable shark, not quite the infamous Melbourne shark but close enough.